 Here are some basic questions you should consider before getting life insurance.

 My answer: Absolutely.
-After paying off one mortgage in 2015, I’ve still got three mortgages left to pay off (one primary, and two rentals).
+After paying off one mortgage in 2015, I’ve still got two mortgages left to pay off (one primary, and one vacation rentals).
 Two of the mortgages are with properties that generate a positive cash flow, but I don’t want to count on my tenants being there and paying on time forever.
-My primary mortgage I took out in 2014 is around $895,000 and costs $3,923 a month.
-That’s one big expense I want covered through life insurance.

 My answer: I’ve got no other debts.
 I paid off both our student debts a while ago.
 Revolving credit card debt is the worst due to their egregious interest rates.